grey-area/qcircuits/docs/source/tutorial.rst

 requiring 16 GB of memory.
 Expanding an operator to a 30-qubit operator to act on this state is not plausible, as this would require 16 exabytes (1 million TB) of memory.
-The following section describes an alternative way to apply smaller operators to larger states.
+The previous section describes an alternative way to apply smaller operators to larger states, by specifying qubit indices.

 One can use power notation to take the tensor product of an operator or state with itself :math:`n` times, as in the following code that creates an :math:`n`-qubit